iruszek/JavaPracticLogic/README.md

 # JavaPracticLogic
-This are my practice solusions with resolving in Java
+This are my practice solutions with resolving in Java